lstorchi/markovctheil/README.txt

 Minimal version of Forecasted dynamic Theil's entropy software:
-To run the program you need Python 2.7.x, PyQt4, matplotlib, numpy and scipy.
+To  run the program you need Python 3, PyQt5, matplotlib, numpy and scipy.

-The code has been tested and developed under Linucx, but once installed the needed packages should work also under Mac OS X and Windows OS.
+The code has been  tested and developed under Linux,  but  once installed  the needed  packages should work also under Mac OS X and Windows OS.

 To run the GUI: